Halifax Things to Do

 Our accommodations were a 4+ Star and if it was a hotel the nightly cost would be over $400 a night.
 We were able to do a home exchange with the owners so our accommodations for the week were free.
 This is the budget slow travel way of seeing the world.
 Check out our place if you would like to do a Home Exchange.

-When we can’t arrange a home exchange, we often use Hotwire.
+When we can’t arrange a home exchange, we often use Hotwire as a discount room aggregater where you can get rooms for several hundred dollars less than regular rate.
 We have used them for years and have saved thousands of dollars.
 You can also book flights and car rentals through Hotwire.
-If you can not find suitable accommodations through Hotwire then try Hotellook which searches all the online hotel booking sites for the best rates.

 Travel Gear You May Need For Your Trip To Halifax